If you’re looking for Mint alternatives, there are plenty of options out there that can help you get your finances in order and save money.

 The following apps are great alternatives to Mint if you’re looking for something different, so let’s get started and find out your best pick!

 Mint is a budgeting app that can help you take control of your finances, track your net worth, and help you create a budget.

 What’s better?
 It’s free to use and will import data directly from your bank accounts and credit cards to properly track your transactions in one place.

 But it’s not the only one!
 Here are 15 helpful Mint alternatives for you to consider.

 1. Empower (Formerly Personal Capital)

 Empower is one of the best Mint alternatives, and we’ve compared it to Mint before if you want to learn more about their difference.

 It’s free to use on phones and tablets so people can manage their money, credit cards, and investments on the go.

-It’s also very easy to link your financial accounts in one place with Personal Capital, which makes it easier to keep track of all of your finances.
+It’s also very easy to link your financial accounts in one place with Empower, which makes it easier to keep track of all of your finances.